Earn Your Master's Degree in Less Time!

 Students who are selected for the BS/MS program will need to fill out a Request for Graduate Course for Undergraduate or Graduate Credit form and a Fast Track Program - Notice of Acceptance form for the six hours of dual-use credits you will be taking.

-Since the ME fast-track BS/MS program has just been approved, the Record Office is updating the form to include ME.
 Please fill out the form with an added box "Fast Track Mechanical Engineering (3.5 GPA in current ME courses)" and the form will be accepted by the Registration Center and the College of Graduate Studies.